 With the shmem shared memory driver we write and read data blocks from/to memory.
 The use of this driver is quite similar to the way we would work with physical files.
 We have already encountered an example of its use in Section 2.4: the filename is replaced by a label, prefixed by the name of the driver, such as "mmjobs.shmem:aLabel".
 If the module mmjobs is loaded by the model (or another model held in memory at the same time, such as its master model) we may use the short form "shmem:aLabel".
+Another case where we would have to explicitly add the name of a module to a driver occurs when we need to distinguish between several shmem drivers defined by different modules.

 The exchange of data between different models is carried out through initializations blocks.
-In general, the shmem driver will be combined with the raw driver to save data in binary format.
+In general, the shmem driver will be combined with the bin driver to save data in binary format (an alternative, somewhat more restrictive binary format is generated by the raw driver).